OMXO/Comment-Toxicity/README.md

+How to install
+⚙️ Installation
+Download the release build and extract it then in comment_toxicity folder

+⚙️Install dependencies
+pip install -r requirements.txt

+⚙️Run the app (example with Streamlit) streamlit run app.py

 # Comment-Toxicity
 This project implements a deep learning-based multi-label text classification model to detect different types of toxic comments.
 The model is trained to classify user-generated comments into multiple categories of toxicity, such as:  ✅ Toxic  ✅ Severe Toxic  ✅ Obscene  ✅ Threat  ✅ Insult  ✅ Identity Hate
 ![image alt](https://github.com/OMXO/Comment-Toxicity/blob/c3d67c73cb3f06b50f2da1f7b6f27339f84e60a4/Screenshot%202025-08-28%20132614.png)